 The Spark Prize provides annual recognition and meaningful support to organizations with a strong track record of addressing critical challenges and opportunities in Brooklyn.
-We aim to celebrate organizations that demonstrate creativity and impact, strong institutional values, and a dynamic vision for the future of their work in Brooklyn and beyond.
+We aim to celebrate organizations that demonstrate a commitment to equity and racial justice, creativity and impact, strong institutional values, and a dynamic vision for the future of their work in Brooklyn and beyond.

-The Prize is informed by Brooklyn Community Foundation’s mission to spark lasting social change by supporting organizations working toward greater equity and justice, with a critical focus on racial justice.
-Learn more about our inaugural Spark Prize recipients.
+The Prize is named for and informed by Brooklyn Community Foundation’s mission to spark lasting social change for a fair and just Brooklyn.
+Learn about previous Spark Prize recipients.

-Winners and finalists will be selected through a competitive application process by the Spark Prize Committee, a diverse group of distinguished civic, business, and neighborhood leaders hailing from Brooklyn.
+Winners and Finalists are selected through a competitive application process by the Spark Prize Committee, a diverse group of distinguished civic, business, and neighborhood leaders hailing from Brooklyn.